Analysis | Odds, picks and post positions for 2020 Kentucky Derby

 Jockey: Julien Leparoux

-Last year’s juvenile champ is winless this year and enters the race with a second-place finish in the Grade 3 La Jolla Handicap at Del Mar in his first start on grass.
-Plus, since 2013, winners of the Breeders’ Cup Juvenile are 1-for-6 in the Kentucky Derby.
+Last year’s juvenile champ is winless this year and enters the race with a second-place finish in the Grade III La Jolla Handicap at Del Mar in his first start on grass.
+Since 2013, winners of the Breeders’ Cup Juvenile are 1 for 6 in the Kentucky Derby.

 No. 5 Major Fed (50-1)